 - Q: Upon enlarging the HCT target scan I notice a lot of grain in the patches.
 Should I attempt to smooth out the grain before creating the profile? - A: NO!
-Any grain you see is a normal product of film emulsions and/or the scanner, and is actually valuable in helping an 8-bit per channel scanner "see" more that the normal 256 tone levels.
+Any grain you see is a normal product of film emulsions and/or the scanner, and is actually valuable in helping an 8-bit per channel scanner "see" more than the normal 256 tone levels.
 Good profiling software will integrate (average) the grainy pixels to produce an RGB value with better than 8 bit precision.
-If you try to smooth the HCT target scan (or even a live original) for example with a noise filter, you will actually be reducing the precision of the profile.
+If you try to smooth the HCT target scan, for example with a median or blur filter, you risk reducing the precision of the profile.